swathihl2/myqanda/interview/preparation/technical/Front-End Engineering.md

 ### 2. **Can you describe a challenging UI issue you faced and how you resolved it?**

-Sure!
-Here's a simplified version of the answer:

----

-### 2. **Can you describe a challenging UI issue you faced and how you resolved it?**

 **Challenge**:
 1. **Zero-width space issues in footnote tags**:
    - I had trouble finding hidden spaces in footnotes that were causing layout problems.
 To fix it, I had to carefully debug the code and look for these invisible spaces that were messing up the design.